CRUD API

 More specifically, the form definition read from the database is transformed as follows to adjust to match the specified data format:

-inline instance data, under fr-form-instance
+inline instance data, under

-repeat templates (-template
+repeat templates (

-binds and controls hierarchy
+instances)binds and controls hierarchy

 Other aspects of the form definition, including names of form controls and various attributes, are left unchanged.